Nathlie Provosty: Career

-Provosty was the recipient of the Rosenthal Family Foundation Award for Painting in 2012.
+Provosty was the recipient of the Rosenthal Family Foundation Award for Painting in 2012 awarded by The American Academy of Arts and Letters.

 In 2012, Provosty had her first one-person exhibition at "1:1", an experimental artist-run gallery in New York.
 Her first exhibition in a commercial gallery was held at Nathalie Karg Gallery in New York in 2016.
 Her work is in the collection of the San Francisco Museum of Modern Art the Albright-Knox Art Gallery, and MoMA.

 Painting style

-Provosty is well-known for her oil painting on linen.
-By using monochromatic shades of color, she often creates schemes that appear aesthetically simple but contain depths of field.
-She often applies colors in glossy and matte finishes of paint to highlight this effect, which helps to draw viewers into and across the works’ layers.
+Provosty is well-known for her oil paintings on linen and ink washes on paper.
+By using monochromatic shades of color, she often creates schemes that at first appear geometrically simple but contain implied depths of field, floating elements and nuanced variations of major form elements.
+She often applies colors to abstract figures with gloss surfaces "floating" in a field of more subtle space and forms with matte finishes.
+This motif creates variable experiences revealed by angle of view.
+The changing views reveal the works’ layers.

 Provosty also utilizes various media in her works.
 In the 2016 exhibition at Nathalie Karg Gallery in New York, Provosty created an expanded multi-sensory experience by manipulating colors at the far reach of the spectrum and the surfaces that vibrate and disappear.

+Provosty is well regarded for her masterly application of the mediums she employs.

 Exhibitions

-Provosty's paintings have been exhibited all over the world, including Baltimore Museum of Art, Colby Museum of Art, the Farnsworth Museum, and the Portland Museum of Art.
+Provosty's paintings have been exhibited extensively in North America and Europe, including Baltimore Museum of Art, Colby Museum of Art, the Farnsworth Museum, and the Portland Museum of Art.